Written by Terry Smith

 It is this collection of features that makes me recommend this as our number one pick for best petrol chainsaw for beginners.
 It is very easy to assemble and use, needs less maintenance than a lot of other chainsaws in the same price range, and has some handy safety features.
 It won’t handle larger jobs, but for the vast majority of home tasks, it is a great choice.

-Powered by a beefy, air cooled, 62cc engine; courtesy of famous car brand Hyundai, P1PE’s petrol chainsaw has plenty of power and sliced through our test conifers like a knife through butter.
-For 149.99 (at the time of writing) you get this powerful petrol chainsaw, a bar cover, carry bag, small tool kit, and additional spark plug and chains.
+Powered by a beefy, air cooled, 65cc engine; the BU-KO’s petrol chainsaw has plenty of power and sliced through our test conifers like a knife through butter.
+For £119.99 (at the time of writing) you get this powerful petrol chainsaw, a bar cover, carry bag, small tool kit, and additional spark plug and chains.
 As I expected, the carry bag and tools aren’t of the highest quality; they never are when they’re free, but they aren’t terrible or useless either.
+The absolute best bit about this chainsaw though, put the 16″ bar on this and you’ve got one hell of a powerful smaller chainsaw, whilst the 20″ still has loads of cut with a 65cc two stroke.

 As safety features, this chainsaw incorporates a double pivot, anti-kickback, safety brake and also a chain catcher.
 The latter is designed to stop the chain being thrown toward you in the event that it derails or breaks.
 Thankfully, I’ve never had to test that out so I can’t give any word to its effectiveness, but it is always nice to have more safety features on a chainsaw.